Manfred/Reynard/README.md

 ## Calling endpoints

-Assuming there is an operation called `employeeByUuid` you can it as shown below.
+Assuming there is an operation with the `operationId` set to `employeeByUuid` you can perform a request as shown below.
+Note that `operationId` is a required property in the specs.

 ```ruby
 response = reynard.